-The pins are placed in a grid pattern (hence the name Ball Grid Array) on the surface of the chip carrier.
+The pins are placed in a grid pattern (hence the name Ball Grid Array) on the under-surface of the chip carrier.
 Also rather than having pins to provide the connectivity, pads with balls of solder are used as the method of connection.
 On the printed circuit board, PCB, onto which the BGA device is to be fitted there is a matching set of copper pads to provide the required connectivity.

 Apart from the improvement in connectivity, BGAs have other advantages.
 They offer a lower thermal resistance between the silicon chip itself than quad flat pack devices.
 This allows heat generated by the integrated circuit inside the package to be conducted out of the device onto the PCB faster and more effectively.
 In this way it is possible for BGA devices to generate more heat without the need for special cooling measures.

 In addition to this the fact that the conductors are on the underside of the chip carrier means that the leads within the chip are shorter.
 Accordingly unwanted lead inductance levels are lower, and in this way, Ball Grid Array devices are able to offer a higher level of performance than their QFP counterparts.